Agoric/agoric-sdk/packages/notifier/README.md

 ```
 This works when `subscription` is a reference to any AsyncIterable.
 If Alice only needs to
 consume in a lossy manner, she can use `makeNotifierKit()` instead, which still works
-independently of what kind of AsyncIteratable `subscription` is a reference to.
+independently of what kind of AsyncIterable `subscription` is a reference to.

 ## NotifierKit *vs* SubscriptionKit